 - 2. Operate STSs in continuous operational mode when average fork length of subyearling chinook or sockeye is less than 120 mm or if fish condition deteriorates. - 3.
 Inspect each STS once per month. - 4.
 Record STS amp readings daily. - 5.
 If an STS is damaged or fails during the juvenile fish passage season, follow procedures detailed under unscheduled maintenance of STSs.
 In no case should a turbine unit be operated with a missing or a known non-operating or damaged STS. - 6.
 Half of the STSs may be pulled after October 1 for maintenance as long as unscreened turbine units are not operated. - 7.
 Make formal determination at end of season as to adequacy of STS mesh and replacement if necessary. - 8.
-Inspect at least 2 VBSs at random across the powerhouse between the spring and summer migration periods.
+Inspect at least 2 VBSs in 2 different turbine units between the spring and summer migration periods.
+Both turbine units should have been operated frequently during the spring.
 If a debris accumulation is noted, inspect other VBSs and clean debris as necessary.